-Preparing the next generation to create a better world
+Preparing the next generation to make this world a better place

 As featured in